outdreamer/build-a-cure/docs/tasks/example_scripts/README.md

 NAME: Possible Treatment Finder

+PURPOSE:

-PURPOSE: this script helps find possible treatments for a condition, by compiling a list of nouns mentioned in research studies for a given search like 'meningitis treatment', as these nouns could be possible treatments studied recently
+This script helps find possible treatments for a condition, by compiling a list of nouns mentioned in research studies for a given search like 'meningitis treatment', as these nouns could be possible treatments studied recently